What type of payment methods does in focUS apparel accept?

 - Most orders are completed within 7 - 10 business days from the date we receive your deposit, all garments have been received, proofs have been approved, and we then begin processing.
 Although we cannot guarantee turnaround times, if your order will take longer than 7 - 10 business days, we will inform you and give you an estimate of how long it will take to complete.
 Turnaround times do not include shipping transit time, so please schedule accordingly.
 Rush services are available for an additional fee.

 - All artwork produced by our graphics department will be proofed to you before printing occurs.
 Please inspect these proofs carefully, checking for appropriate spelling, dimensions, placements, etc. Proofs will also include a recap of your order, so please inspect these elements to ensure that quantities, colors, and garment types are correct.
 If any revisions are necessary, please inform US during the proofing process.
 Once artwork is approved, orders cannot be stopped or changed.
 Orders will not be processed until the approval process is complete.

 Who owns the artwork designed by in focUS apparel’s graphics department?

-All prepress work including but not limited to screens, artwork, films and embroidery files are the sole property of in focUS apparel, LLC.
+- All design work including but not limited to screens, artwork, films and embroidery files are the sole property of in focUS apparel, LLC.
 The design is the property of the designer and cannot be reproduced without written permission.
 Licensing of artwork produced by in focUS apparel is available.
-Please contact to discuss licensing if you wish to use our designs for other endeavors.
+Please contact US to discuss licensing if you wish to use our designs for other endeavors.